LittleDan9/markdown-manager/doco/DEPLOYMENT.md

 ## Configuration

-Edit `deploy.config.js` to customize:
+Edit the `Makefile` to customize:
 - Deployment targets
-- rsync options
-- Post-deployment actions
 - Build configuration
+- Service management
+- Environment variables

-## Legacy Support
+## Commands

-The original `deploy.sh` script is still available as `npm run deploy:legacy` for backward compatibility.
+Use `make help` to see all available commands for deployment, development, and maintenance.